envisioning/vocab/vocab/machine-understanding.md

 ---
 category: CORE, DATA
+generality:
+- 0.912
+- 0.878
+- 0.853
+- 0.827
+- 0.802
+- 0.775
+- 0.75
 slug: machine-understanding
 summary: Capability of AI systems to interpret and comprehend data, text, images, or situations in a manner akin to human understanding.
 title: Machine Understanding
 ---